Increasing HMIS Participation and Update on HUD-VASH Data Sharing

 HUD anticipates continuing to include bed coverage as a competitive element in its CoC Program Competition.
 To assist in gaining participation from other partners that are not required to participate in HMIS, HUD recommends reviewing the resources below.
 Please note that victim service providers must use a comparable database and cannot use HMIS.

-HMIS Resources on HMIS Participation
+HMIS Participation Resources

 - Data Quality 201: Bed Coverage and Strategies to Improve It